-Essential items to include are (I) the title of the event, (2) the names of the bride and groom, (3) day and date, (4) place, (5) the order of the service which also notes titles of musical selections and soloists if any, as well as citations to sources of readings, (6) officiants, (7) parents and grandparents, (8) members of the wedding, and (9) any helpful translations and explanations of rituals.
-The first four elements can easily be combined in a title phrase with appropriate line breaks, e.g. The Celebration of Marriage / uniting / Anna Kathryn Leigh / and /William Arthur Wells / Saturday, the eleventh of August / Two thousand twelve / at half after five o'clock / First Presbyterian Church / Tuscaloosa.
-Alabama.

-Other optional elements that you may wish to include are expressions of thanks to parents, tributes to deceased relatives, a special verse of scripture or poetry, and other useful information, e.g. directions to the reception venue and/ or your new names and address following the phrase At home.
-If your wedding will be in a church, the pastor will likely want to approve any artwork vou wish to use and proofread your program to check terminology and the citations to scripture readings.
+Essential items to include are (1) the title of the event, (2) the names of the bride and groom, (3) day and date, (4) place, (5) the order of the service which also notes titles of musical selections and soloists if any, as well as citations to sources of readings, (6) officiants, (7) parents and grandparents, (8) members of the wedding, and (9) any helpful translations and explanations of rituals.
+The first four elements can easily be combined in a title phrase with appropriate line breaks, e.g. The Celebration of Marriage / uniting / Anna Kathryn Leigh / and /William Arthur Wells / Saturday, the eleventh of August / Two thousand twelve / at half after five o'clock / First Presbyterian Church / Tuscaloosa, Alabama, phrase At home.
+If your wedding will be in a church, the pastor likely want approve any artwork you wish to use and proofread your program to check terminology and the citations to scripture readings.
 Take advantage of this free expertise.
 Marriage may be properly called a sacrament in some churches, not in others.
 Presbyterians have cross bearers; Episcopalians have crucifers.
 Your clergy will know the correct forms and be happy to help you.
 Music directors can also provide advice for the accurate listing of musical selections.

+Other optional elements that you may wish to include are expressions of thanks to parents, tributes to deceased relatives, a special verse of scripture or poetry, and other useful information, e.g. directions to the reception venue and/ or your new names and address following the